PBearson/ESP32_Secure_Key_Storage_Tutorial/README.md

 4) Uploads the encrypted files to their appropriate addresses in the flash
 5) Opens the serial monitor

-You will now see the "hello_world" application running now without any errors.
+You will now see the "wifi_station" application running now without any errors.
 This method shows that as long as you have the pre-generated flash encryption key, you can always upload new firmware to the ESP32.

 ### Decrypting the Firmware